justynjen/Mind-Body--Keto/blog/_posts/2017-07-24-the-plane-the-plane-how-to-stay-keto-while-flying.md

   - Blog
 ---

 Airports are often a disaster zone for low carb and Keto travelers.
 Even before I began this way of eating (WOE), I still struggled to find healthy, affordable options before flying at most airports!
-Times are changing, and things ARE slowly getting better, but the best thing to do when you are Keto and flying off to parts unknown is simply this: BE PREPARED.
+Times are changing, and things ARE slowly getting better, but the best thing to do when you are Keto and flying off to parts unknown is simply this: **BE PREPARED.**

+### &nbsp;

-OPTION 1: PACK THAT SNACK!
+### OPTION 1: PACK THAT SNACK!

+&nbsp;

 Because prior to this WOE I had already been gluten-free for many years, I became accustomed to packing my own airplane meals.
 Not to pat myself on the back or anything (well, maybe a little…) but my seat-mates while flying were usually jealous looking at my prosciutto-wrapped figs, plump olives, crackers and chunks of beautiful cheeses.